 Two of my favorite projects in which I am involved these days are editing books about my parents – to honor their contributions to our water treatment industry, our business, our community, the field of education, the music industry, the agriculture industry, the economy, and my life.
 Please click to view (simple stories about hardworking and common people):

 Book about Robert Jean Hayden Boyett: http://www.water4homebuilders.com/pdf/tribute.pdf

-These books will be a 53 year project (I hope).
 My parents are wonderful people and we are proud to share them with you.

-We are calling these ‘living documents; to honor our VIPs’.
+We are calling these ‘living historical documents; to honor our VIPs’.
 You can do the same.
 You should do the same.
-You can juxtapose pictures and write stories around your famous and favorite pictures.
+You can post pictures and write stories around your famous and favorite pictures.
 This technique can be performed very effectively in a Word document.
 I will be happy to teach you this skill.
 We are offering our customers this: we will publish your work in our e library.
 There is no charge for this service.